 We have used a centralized topology as a basis for frequency synthesis.
 One precise high-frequency and low-jitter digital oscillator has been used [11], while other working frequencies have been derived from it by the division of its signal.
-This central oscillator has a software defined GPS disciplined control loop for frequency stabilization.1) We have used new methods of software frequency monitoring and compensation in order to meet modern requirements on radioastronomy equipment which needs precise frequency and phase stability over a wide baseline scales for effective radioastronomy imaging.
+This central oscillator has a software defined GPS disciplined control loop for frequency stabilization.1) We have used new methods of software frequency monitoring and compensation in order to meet modern requirements on radioastronomy equipment which need precise frequency and phase stability over a wide baseline scales for effective radioastronomy imaging.

-GPSDO device consists the Si570 chip with LVPECL output.
+The GPSDO device consists of Si570 chip with LVPECL output.
 Phase jitter of GPSDO is determined mainly by Si570 phase noise.
-Parameters of used Si570 from source [12] are summarized in table 2.1.
+Parameters of the Si570 are summarized in the following table 2.1 (source [12]).

-GPSDO design included in data acquisition system has special feature - generates time marks for precise time-stamping of received signal.
-Timestamps are created by disabling of local oscillator outputs connected to SDRX01B receivers for 100 us.
-As result rectangle click in ADC input signal is created which appears as horizontal line in spectrogram.
-Timestamps should be seen in image 3.2 (above and below meteor reflection).
+The GPSDO design, that is included in data acquisition system, has special feature - it generates time marks for a precise time-stamping of the received signal.
+Timestamps are created by disabling the local oscillator's outputs, connected to SDRX01B receivers, for 100 us.
+As result, a rectangular click in the ADC input signal is created which appears as a horizontal line in spectrogram.
+Timestamps should be seen in image 3.6 (above and below the meteor reflection).

 Time-marking should be improved in future by digitalization of GPS signal received by antenna on observational station.
-GPS signal can be then directly sampled by dedicated receiver and one separate ADC module.
-Datafile then consists samples from channels of radio-astronomy receivers along with GPS signal containing precise time information.
+Following that, the GPS signal can be directly sampled by a dedicated receiver and one separate ADC module.
+Datafile then consists of samples from channels of radio-astronomy receivers along with the GPS signal containing precise time information.